 - Send your cover letter and resume as soon as possible.
 If you send it through the mail, make sure to give it enough time to get to the employer before the deadline.

-- With every new job application, make sure to update it to make it relevant and targeted towards the particular job.
+- With every new job application, make sure to update it to make it relevant and targeted towards a particular job.

 - Make sure not to just repeat your resume.